canadianakin/terraform-ansible/README.md

 ```

 # Ansible Dynamic Inventory
-The dynamic invetory filename must end in 'azure_rm' and must be a .yml or .yaml file.
+The dynamic inventory filename must end in 'azure_rm' and must be a .yml or .yaml file.

 # Running Ansible
 Terraform must first be initialized, which creates and stores the state in the remote backend.
 You can then run the playbook, specifying the dynamic inventory and passing in the state you would like for Terraform.